ksuraev/Cimmino-Phantom-Reconstruction/README.md

 - `metal-logs/`: Contains log files for performance measurements.
 - `metal-cpp-library/`: Contains the metal-cpp library files.
 - `normalisation-profiler/`: A simple profiler to measure the execution time of 2D sinogram normalisation in isolation.
-- `algorithm-tester/`: A simple tester to verify the correctness of the Cimmino's algorithm implementation and sinogram computation.
+- `algorithm-tester/`: A tester to verify the correctness of algorithm implementations.
 - `Doc/`: Contains documentation and the project report.

 ### Default Geometry Parameters